lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 This can prevent browsers from warning that HTTP URLs to your Home Assistant instance look unencrypted (browsers are not aware that the connections between Tailscale nodes are secured with end-to-end encryption).

+**Note:** Tailscale Serve and Funnel will automatically update the certificate before expiration, unlike the `tailscale cert` command.
+Follow the steps in this documentation below to set up Serve or Funnel properly.

 With the Tailscale Serve feature, you can access your Home Assistant instance with the provided certificate within your tailnet from devices already connected